 - in addition to high blood sugar levels, your child has ketones in the urine, a sign of possible diabetic ketoacidosis (DKA)

 Diabetic Ketoacidosis (DKA)

-High levels of ketones cause the blood to become more acidic, a condition known as diabetic ketoacidosis (DKA).
-Ketoacidosis is a severe, life-threatening condition requiring immediate medical treatment.
+High levels of ketones make the blood more acidic, a condition known as diabetic ketoacidosis (DKA).
+Ketoacidosis is a severe, life-threatening condition that needs immediate medical treatment.

 - abdominal pain

 - deep, rapid breathing

 - extreme drowsiness, confusion, or unconsciousness